pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### IPv6 Support

-Starting from TiDB Operator v1.4.3, TiDB clusters that listen on IPv6 addresses can be deployed by configuring `spec.preferIPv6` to `true`.
+Starting from TiDB v6.5.1, TiDB clusters that listen on IPv6 addresses can be deployed by TiDB Operator whose version is larger or equal than v1.4.3 with configuring `spec.preferIPv6` to `true`.

 ```yaml
 spec: